oravapw/mylan/README.md

 to use.
 For development, just using the default user and password of "mylan" should be fine.

+3. "bundle install; yarn install"

-3. Run "make build", this will build & load the Docker images.
+4. Run "make build", this will build & load the Docker images.

-4. Run "docker compose up", this should start up the web and db containers.
+5. Run "docker compose up", this should start up the web and db containers.
 Mariadb will create a new empty database on first run.

-5. Once Docker Compose has started up everything, run "make dbroot" and then run the following SQL:
+6. Once Docker Compose has started up everything, run "make dbroot" and then run the following SQL:

 ```